waqas-png/waqas-png/README.md

 </div>

-- 👋 Hi, I’m @waqas Ahmad
+- 👋 Hi, I’m waqas Ahmad
-- 👀 I’m interested in devops
+- 👀 I’m interested in devops & devsecops
 - 🌱 I’m currently learning devsecops
 - 💞️ I’m looking to collaborate on prompt engineering
 - 📫 How to reach me waqas013075@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Writing blogs, wathing footbal

 <!---
 waqas-png/waqas-png is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.